patrickdemers6/317-photo-app-backend/README.md

 Creates three GCP Cloud Functions.

 # Functions
 - Search - Search your uploaded images.
 Searches image content, description, and title.
+Only returns images you uploaded.
+    - Add a url paremeter `q` with the query to search for.
+Use `*` to search for all images.

 - Create Photo - Create a new photo.
 Image must be included as base 64.
+    - `type`: the type of the image.
+Example: `image/jpeg`
+    - `content`: The base64 content of the image.
+    - `title`: the title of the image.
+    - `description`: the description of the image.

-- Get Photo - get a photo based on it's ID.
+- Get Photo - get a photo based on its ID. `{URL}/{image_id}`.

 # Authorization
 To authenticate, you must use Google Cloud Oauth and include the credential as a Bearer token.